coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 ![](/images/posts/android/converting-graphic-files-to-webp-format/webp-png-comparison.png)

 We can look on the on the png file and it shows that it is now 1.19M and if we check the WebP file it shows that it's less than 60K.
-So that's a massive difference.
+That's a massive difference.

-So, as we can see on this article, using WebP graphic files instead of JPG or PNG files can help you dramatically shrink the size of your Android package application.
+As we can see on this article, using WebP graphic files instead of JPG or PNG files can help you dramatically shrink the size of your Android package application.
+So, whenever possible it's a good idea to use this format as the standard graphical format for your app.

 Many thanks for your reading and please take a look at the other blog posts when you have a time.